California law prohibits harassment in the workplace, whether it be

 - Harassing a current or former intimate partner through force – or the threatened use of force – is domestic violence.

 Victims of domestic violence can apply for a domestic violence restraining order against the abuser.
-And if you and the harasser are not in a close relationship (such as platonic friends, neighbors or strangers), you can apply for a civil harassment restraining order.
+Plus if you and the harasser are not in a close relationship (such as platonic friends, neighbors or strangers), you can apply for a civil harassment restraining order.

 Protective orders can require that the alleged harasser either: